zilliztech/akcio/src/llm/README.md

 ### Customization

-A ChatLLM should inherit Langchain BaseChatModel.
+A ChatLLM should inherit LangChain BaseChatModel.
 To customize the module, you can define your own `_generate` and `_agenerate` methods.

 ```python